The nutritional guide to managing PMOS (formerly PCOS) symptoms

 • Zinc - supports hormone balance and insulin signalling

-• Myo-inositol - one of the most researched supplements for PCOS, improves insulin sensitivity, lowers androgens and promotes healthy ovulation
+• Myo-inositol - one of the most researched supplements for PMOS, improves insulin sensitivity, lowers androgens and promotes healthy ovulation

 Supplements for adrenal support